How to Optimize Your Website for Search Engines

 - Canonical Tags: Use canonical tags to prevent duplicate content issues.

-8. Monitor and Analyze Your Performance
+8. Monitor and Analyze Your SEO Performance

 SEO is an ongoing process, and tracking your progress is essential to identify what’s working and what needs improvement.
-Use analytics tools to measure your website’s performance and make data-driven decisions.

 Tools to Monitor SEO Performance:

-- Google Analytics: Track traffic, user behavior, and conversions.
+- Google Analytics: Track website traffic, user behavior, and conversions.

 - Ahrefs or SEMrush: Analyze keyword rankings, backlinks, and competitor performance.